skiqh/require-text/README.md

 </html>
 ```
 The syntax is pretty simple, just overwrite the blocks with their name, surrounded with three dashes on each side and delimit the blocks by at least one empty line.
 This is useful in `list` functions, as you can stream the head first, some content from the database and the footer in the end, while having only one coherent file to maintain.

-Extending the example above (and using [json-template](https://github.com/Gozala/json-template) ), we would write
+Extending on the example above (and using [json-template](https://github.com/Gozala/json-template) ), we would write

 ```javascript
 exports.lists =